Mark-Barbaric/IBM_Machine_Learning_Certificate/README.md

 - K-Means and GMM Clustering
 - Dimensionality and Distance Metrics
-- DBSCAN and Evaluation of different Clustering Methods.
+- DBSCAN and Evaluation of different Clustering Methods
+- Dimensionality Reduction and PCA